What is scarlet fever?

 - reddish in colour

 Another symptom of scarlet fever is what’s called ‘strawberry tongue’.
 This is when your child’s tongue is at first white with red inflamed parts (white strawberry tongue).
 Then, after four to five days, it goes red and shiny (red strawberry tongue).
+You can see how this looks in the photo below.

 If you have a young child who’s poorly, be vigilant and look out for any of the above symptoms that could be linked to scarlet fever.
 If you think your child may have scarlet fever, contact your GP immediately for advice.